Welcome to the Department of Chemistry

-The prerequisites for Chem 112 are Chemistry 30 and (Mathematics B30 or Foundations of Mathematics 30 or Pre-Calculus 30).
+The prerequisites for Chemistry 112 are Chemistry 30 or Chemistry 90 or Chemistry 100 and (Mathematics B30 or Foundations of Mathematics 30 or Pre-Calculus 30).
 Prerequisites and corequisites have been established by the college after thorough examination of courses and programs.
 Therefore, a prerequisite will normally be waived only if an equivalent alternative learning experience can be identified.
 Please see the following sites for information about taking Chemistry 30 by night classes or cyber school:

-If you have an identifiable equivalent learning experience that you would like to have considered by the course coordinator, please fill out a Prerequisite and Corequisite Waiver/Substitution Form form, and drop it off at the Chemistry Office (Thorvaldson Building, Room 165).
+If you have an identifiable equivalent learning experience that you would like to have considered by the course coordinator, please fill out a Prerequisite and Corequisite Waiver/Substitution Form, and drop it off at the Chemistry office (Thorvaldson Building, Room 165).